 Donor eggs may be the right option for your fertility treatment for a variety of reasons, including:

 - Age: A woman’s egg quality naturally declines with age.
 Women over 35 (and especially those over 40) often have more difficulty becoming pregnant and have more miscarriages related to chromosomal abnormalities.
+Egg donation takes the recipient's age out of the equation.

 - Premature menopause: Some women go through menopause early, before age 40, because of cancer treatment or other medical issues.
 Because the ovaries no longer release eggs regularly, women who experience early menopause often have difficulty becoming pregnant.